DanielYuan2012/Java/README.md

 5. one line comments using double slash
 6. half line comments after code  using double slash

-Notes: any '/' and '*' in qutations marks can't be removed if there are in output line. such as :     System.out.print("aaaaaaaaaaaaaaa//bbbbbb/******///****");
+Notes: any slash and star in qutations marks can't be removed if there are in output line. such as :     System.out.print("aaaaaaaaaaaaaaa//bbbbbb/******///****");